TheAnarchistAlchemist/Anarchy-and-Alchemy-/README.md

 # Anarchy-and-Alchemy-
-Author Website for Pamela Ibarra – fiction &amp; non-fiction writer, poet, and author of Blood &amp; Ink.
-Includes blog # Pamela Ibarra – Author Website  This is the personal website for **Pamela Ibarra**, a fiction and non-fiction writer, poet, and author of *Blood &amp; Ink*.  shop, and bio.
+"I'm Pamela Ibarra, a writer, poet, and the author of Blood and Ink.
+My work explores [key themes: identity, mental health, spirituality, anarchy, etc.].
+I write to challenge, to heal, and to ignite revolution—one word at a time."